Biden visits Ottawa: Here are the road closures and traffic disruptions | CBC News

 Some Ottawa roads will be fully closed and others will experience temporary closures during U.S. President Joe Biden's visit on Thursday and Friday.

-Biden and First Lady Jill Biden will arrive in Ottawa Thursday evening and, during the two-day visit, Biden is scheduled to meet with Prime Minister Justin Trudeau and Governor General Mary Simon.
+Biden and First Lady Jill Biden will arrive in Ottawa Thursday around 6:30 p.m.
+Thursday and, during the two-day visit, Biden is scheduled to meet with Prime Minister Justin Trudeau and Governor General Mary Simon.

+- Watch and listen to U.S. President Joe Biden's first state visit to Canada on CBC News: Special live coverage starts Friday at 1 p.m.
+ET on CBC TV, CBC News Network, CBC Gem, the CBC News App and YouTube, and at 1:30 p.m.
+ET on CBC Radio and the CBC Listen app.

 Biden will also deliver an address to Parliament.